tsherif/space-shooter.c/ARCHITECTURE.md

 #### Linux

-Linux audio ([linux-audio.c](./platform/linux/linux-audio.c)) is implemented using [ALSA](https://www.alsa-project.org/alsa-doc/alsa-lib/) to submit audio to the device and [pthread](https://en.wikipedia.org/wiki/Pthreads) to create a separate audio thread.
+I implemented Linux audio ([linux-audio.c](./platform/linux/linux-audio.c)) using [ALSA](https://www.alsa-project.org/alsa-doc/alsa-lib/) to submit audio to the device and [pthread](https://en.wikipedia.org/wiki/Pthreads) to create a separate audio thread.
 Playing a sound involves adding the sound to a queue on the main thread, and sounds are copied from the queue into the mixer on each loop of the audio thread.
-ALSA only handles submission of audio data to the device so a 32-channel additive mixer is implemented explicitly on the audio thread:
+ALSA only handles submission of audio data to the device so I implemented a 32-channel additive mixer explicitly on the audio thread:

 ```c
 for (int32_t i = 0; i < mixer.count; ++i) {